rotkehlxen/suncal/README.md

 # Getting started
 ## Installation of suncal

-The application was built with [poetry](https://python-poetry.org/) and depends on python 3.11, so make sure you have *poetry* and any minor version of python 3.11 installed on your system.
-The poetry version we tested with is 1.3.2.
+The application was built with [poetry](https://python-poetry.org/) and python 3.11.2.
+Make sure you have a current version of poetry and python >= 3.11.2 installed (we have tested this app for poetry 2.1.1 and python 3.11.2, 3.12.9 and 3.13.2).

 When poetry was installed successfully, clone this repository, cd to the repository and run